Dushyantgoswami/docs/docs/reference/glossary.md

 <details>
     <summary>Shared Security</summary>
-    Shared security means that all RollApps that are connected to the dYmension settlement hub and benefit from the economic security provided by the dYmension validators.
+    Shared security means that all RollApps that are connected to the dymension settlement hub and benefit from the economic security provided by the dymension validators.
 The notion of shared security is different from interchain protocols that build on an architecture of bridges.
 For bridge protocols, each chain is considered sovereign and must maintain its own validator set and economic security.
     <br /> <br /> Reference: https://wiki.polkadot.network/docs/learn-security

 </details>